Talks + Events

 Fashion Tech Design

 Alison Lewis and I teamed up for this Fashion Tech Design presentation on August 21st, 2014 at the Yelp HQ in SF as part of Designers and Geeks monthly presentations “…for people interested in design, art, and technology.”
 It highlights the process of designing fashion tech, particularly the process of Switch Embassy developing products such as tshirtOS 2.0 and Theia.
-The stage was shared with fellow fashion technologists Meg Grant and Kristin Neidlinger of Sensoree
+The stage was shared with fellow fashion technologists Meg Grant and Kristin Neidlinger of Sensoree.

 Social eTextiles